What are green bonds and how do they work?

 Green bonds and net zero portfolios

 For investors building a sustainable fixed-income portfolio, green bonds provide a way to direct capital toward specific environmental outcomes with documented impact reporting.
-EU GBS bonds, once the market develops further, will provide the highest-certainty alignment with the EU Taxonomy.
+EuGB bonds can add a more formal taxonomy-alignment and review layer, but they still need the same financial-risk checks as any other bond.

 Key takeaway

 Green bonds are conventional bonds with a specific environmental use-of-proceeds commitment.
-The Green Bond Principles and EU Green Bond Standard are the main quality frameworks.
-A small yield premium (the "greenium") means slightly lower returns versus comparable conventional bonds.
-Quality varies significantly — check external verification, project eligibility, and the issuer's overall sustainability credentials.
+The Green Bond Principles and EU Green Bond Standard are important quality frameworks.
+A small yield premium, sometimes called the "greenium", can mean slightly lower returns versus comparable conventional bonds.
+Quality varies significantly, so check external verification, project eligibility and the issuer's wider sustainability context.
 This article is informational only and not financial advice.